mattes2008/OpenGameComponentLibraryPlusPlus/README.md

 ## Gtkmm

 This Library uses the C++ interface, <a href="https://www.gtkmm.org/en/index.html" target="blank">gtkmm</a>, of the GUI-Library <a href="https://www.gtk.org" target="blank">GTK+</a>
+**The links above lead to external websites, which aren't under my control.
+I do not have any influence on the content of them.**

 ## Get Started